 16.8.
-Image narrative (to include location of the facility / production site)
+Image caption (to include name and location of the facility / production site)

 17. Name your image as you wish but please note that they will be re-named within the entry website system, to identify them uniquely as yours whilst preserving anonymity during judging.
 However, during upload, your own file name must contain only the letters A-Z (in upper or lower case) and / or the numbers 0-9 and / or the underscore character ("_”) plus the suffix ".jpg”.
 Any other characters including further dots, hyphens or spaces could result in your file being rejected during the upload process.

-18. Each photograph must be accompanied by a narrative between 50 and 100 words to express why and / or how the image portrays modern manufacturing in Britain; in keeping with the themes of the EEF Photography Competition.
+18. Each photograph must be accompanied by a caption (narrative) between 50 and 100 words to express why and / or how the image portrays modern manufacturing in Britain; in keeping with the themes of the EEF Photography Competition.

 Dates & deadlines